react-simple/react-simple-state/README.md

 - **useContextState&lt;State&gt;({ *stateKey, getUpdates, defaultValue, contextId?, merge?* })**:
 	- Returns [*state*, *setState()*] value from context-state by ***contextId*** and ***stateKey***.
-	- ***contextId*** is optional and if is not specified then it will be automatically picked up from the closest **&lt;SectionContext&gt;** in DOM hierarchy.
+	- ***contextId*** is optional and if is not specified then it will be automatically picked up from the closest **&lt;SectionContext&gt;** component in DOM hierarchy.
 (The parent context in which the current component is placed.)
 If there is no such context then root-context is used.
 	- Always returns the current state or the default state.
 	- Subscribes to state changes so when context-state with the same ***contextId*** and ***stateKey*** gets updated the parent component will get updated too as long as ***getUpdates*** is *true* or returns *true*.
 	- ***getUpdates*** is either: